parryc/thevoid/templates/leflan/language_azeri.md

 : adjectival suffix meaning "possessing X" or "characterized by X".
 This is used to create adjectives of nationality or birthplace, ex. `bakılı:one from Baku`.

 -lIQ
 : nominalizing suffix meaning "state of being X".
-Attached to adjectives, ex. `çətin:difficult` → `çətinlik:difficulty`
+Attached to adjectives, ex. `çətin:difficult` → `çətinlik:difficulty`.

+-mAQ üçün (appended to a verb)
+: in order to do the verb.

 -mI
 : question particle, not required, comes at the end of the sentence.